California customers: click here for your Proposition 65 warning.Please

 Our VA-based experts can help.

-Our take on the Mackie 802VLZ4 by Crutchfield's Bob Bihlmayer
+Our take on the Mackie 1202-VLZ4 by Crutchfield's Bob Bihlmayer

-Mackie's 802VLZ4 brings those results to you in a versatile, feature-rich 8-channel mixer that's "built like a tank" with a rugged solid steel chassis.
-The mixer features three of Mackie's flagship Onyx microphone preamps, which offer the superior performance of a boutique mic preamp with the toughness needed to handle the pitfalls of life on the road.
+Mackie's 1202VLZ4 brings those results to you in a versatile, feature-rich rackmountable 12-channel mixer that's "built like a tank" with a rugged solid steel chassis.
+The mixer features four of Mackie's flagship Onyx microphone preamps, which offer the superior performance of a boutique mic preamp with the toughness needed to handle the pitfalls of life on the road.
 Each XLR input accepts balanced mic or line level signals and features phantom power for your condenser mics.
 You'll be impressed by the exceptional headroom and low noise of this well-designed mixer.

-Line inputs 1 and 2, as well as the stereo paired Channels 3-4, also utilize the Onyx preamps, and can be used to adjust the gain of lower-gain instruments.
-You can use the line/mic switches on Channels 1 and 2 to adjust the input level so you can plug instruments into these channels without a direct box.
-Channels 1-3 feature a 100 Hz low-cut filter on the microphone input channels to clean out rumble and low-frequency noise.
+Line inputs 1-4 also utilize the Onyx preamps, and can be used to adjust the gain of lower-gain instruments such as older guitars.
+Channels 1-4 feature a 75 Hz low-cut filter on the microphone input channels to clean out rumble and other low-frequency noise.